Jimbaran was an incidental stop on our 1 month trip to Bali.

 The saving grace for Jimbaran was the Hotel Puri Bambu – which after coming from the cold winter of South Africa was a welcome respite.
 We all immediately jumped into the huge central swimming pool and my first thought was “I am in heaven.”

 Then I ordered a cold beer from the poolside bar!

-We found Jimbaran on a last minute (night before) internet search on where to stay around Kuta (which wasn’t Kuta) when arriving Ngurah Rai International Airport.
-Several sites recommended Jimbaran with kids because it had a nice beach, gentle surf and a relaxed atmosphere.
+We found Jimbaran on a last minute ( the night before) internet search on where to stay around Kuta (which wasn’t Kuta) when arriving Ngurah Rai International Airport.
+Several sites recommended Jimbaran with kids because it had a nice beach, gentle surf, and a relaxed atmosphere.

 Surfing in Jimbaran Beach is Perfect for Kids and Beginners